How brilliant Emma Raducanu was forced to bring an end to her Wimbledon dream

 Despite the disappointing ending, it has been a career-launching fortnight for the teenager from Kent, who will climb to 175th in the rankings from her current mark of 338 and can look forward to many better nights to come.

-Tomljanovic joins boyfriend Matteo Berrettini, who was watching courtside, in the quarter-finals having made it to the last eight of a grand slam for the first time.
+Tomljanovic joins boyfriend Matteo Berrettini, who was watching courtside, in the quarter-finals having made it to the last eight of a grand slam for the first time, where she will face world number one and countrywoman Ashleigh Barty.

-Elsewhere, Britain’s Joe Salisbury and American Rajeev Ram reached their sixth grand slam quarter-final with victory over Ariel Behar and Gonzalo Escobar in the men’s doubles.
+John McEnroe was criticised on social media for jumping to the conclusion that Raducanu could not handle the occasion and conflating her withdrawal with Naomi Osaka’s mental health difficulties.

-The sixth seeds survived a tight third-set tie-break to beat Uruguayan Behar and Escobar of Ecuador 6-3 6-3 7-6 (10) and set up a clash with reigning champions Juan Sebastian Cabal and Robert Farah.
+McEnroe said on the BBC: “I feel bad for Emma.
+It appears that it got a little bit too much, as is understandable, particularly what we’ve been talking about these last six weeks with Naomi Osaka not even here.
+How much can players handle?
+Hopefully she’ll learn from this experience.